• Skip to primary navigation

 Once home to the Union National Bank and Dockum Drug Store in 1926, it opened as Ambassador Hotel Wichita eight decades later.
 Fourteen stories tall, it was considered the tallest building in Kansas when it was completed.

 In addition to its architectural significance, the building also has historical value.
-It was the site of a student-led sit-in in 1958 at the Dockum Drug Store led by African Americans to end segregation.
+It was the site of a in 1958 at the Dockum Drug Store led by African Americans to end segregation.
 Ask about the on-site speakeasy, Dockum.

 DRURY PLAZA HOTEL BROADVIEW, WICHITA